Master of Arts in Communication

 Study online or on campus to earn your MA in Communication in as few as 12 months.

-Choose one of six concentrations to build specialized knowledge for your career.
+Choose one or two of six optional concentrations to build specialized knowledge for your career.

 Prepare to assess research needs of communication efforts as well as plan and refine these efforts using results data.
 You will explore how to design theory-based formative, process, and summative evaluation studies.
 Additionally, coursework focuses on ways to execute quantitative and qualitative methods, along with data analysis using thematic, descriptive, and inferential approaches.